-“The art that comes through me is under the surface,” they write in her pithy artist statement.
+“The art that comes through me is under the surface,” they write in their pithy artist statement.
 “I'm drawn to mystery.
 I'm drawn to desire.”
-A seasoned filmmaker, Naifeh—who also works under the pseudonym XP—conducts their photo shoots from the director’s chair, manipulating spare scenes with the flick of a magician’s wrist.
+A seasoned filmmaker, Erin—who also works under the pseudonym XP—conducts their photo shoots from the director’s chair, manipulating spare scenes with the flick of a magician’s wrist.
 Their oil-slick narratives play out in empty, theatrical spaces haunted by cast shadows, bleached funeral pyres, and plenty of horror-movie hair.
-“I love walking into the night,” Naifeh explains.
+“I love walking into the night,” Erin explains.
 “Into the unknown.
 Into the things that hide.”

 In Today's Q+Art Interview…